 From start to finish the QX60 feels above and beyond its starting price tag of $40,000.
 Wood trim, comfortable seats (and many of them) and an all together solid media/nav system are just a few enjoyable aspects of the QX60.
 But all of that becomes second place once you glance up at the panoramic moonroof.
+If you’d rather drive a smaller car you might want to read our Chevy Bolt EV review.

 I drove the QX60 around town for a few days, with relative ease despite its overgrown nature.
 Darting in out of traffic was no problem and nor was parking in virtually any spot that wasn’t marked compact.
 Steering is easy on the hands, and the ride height and positioning makes it easy to view the road that lay ahead.
+If you love this article, you’ll also be interested in our review of the original Volkswagen Bug: goes electric with a new conversion.

 But it wasn’t until I sat in the second row of seats and was carted (i.e. driver) around the streets of LA that I was able to glean it’s true meaning: relaxation.
 Generally speaking the back seat in most cars runs second place to shotgun.
 Not the case in the QX60.
 Perhaps it was the fair bit of leg room (enough for me to sit comfortably – I’m 6’2″) or the soft and supple ride that seemed to almost glide over the asphalt.
 Whatever it was, I thoroughly enjoyed QX60’s backseat.
 Which leads me to believe that any kid, small or large, would be satisfied, save for any teenage status issues.
+For BMW lovers, check out our review on the BMW M4 officially unveiled.

 Powertrain wise the QX60 is very impressive.
 For a vehicle of its size, it’s spirited and zippy thanks to the finely tuned 3.5l V6 that produces 265hp.
 And surprisingly, the CVT transmission with manual mode is smooth and decidedly on point.
 Transitioning from a smaller car to an SUV is never an easy feat, but with the QX60 it was just that.